 How Does ADHD Affect Executive Functioning?

-While people deal with the disorder in different ways, there’s no question that some of the symptoms of ADHD have a substantial effect on certain cognitive abilities.
+While people deal with ADHD in different ways, there’s no question that some of the symptoms of ADHD have a substantial effect on certain cognitive abilities.

-Let’s take a closer look at how ADHD affects executive functioning and what you can do if you have the disorder to combat some of these issues.
+Let’s take a closer look at how ADHD affects executive functioning and what you can do if you or your child have been diagnosed with ADHD.

 The Difficulties of ADHD Concerning Executive Functioning